-William is the Practice Group leader of the firm’s litigation section.
+William is a partner practicing in the firm’s Litigation section.
 He has been with the firm since 1987, and a partner since 1990.
 William represents clients in State and Federal trial and Appellate courts, as well as before licensing commissions and other regulatory bodies.

 William grew up in Wilson, NC and attended public schools, graduating from Fike High School in 1979.
 He earned the rank of Eagle Scout and remains an avid outdoorsman, hunter, and fisherman.
 He attended the University of North Carolina at Chapel Hill from 1979-1983, earning a degree in Journalism.
 After taking a year off to travel in Alaska and Europe, William returned to UNC to attend Law School and received his J.D. in 1987.